 To get started, test how fast your site is loading first.
 Some recommended tools are:

-In my experience, web hosting is perhaps one of the most singularly important choices you’ll have to make.
+In my experience, web hosting is perhaps one of the most singularly important choices you’ll have to make when hosting a website.
 There are web hosts and then there are excellent web hosts.
 Each web host will have different features, so look out for key items such as proprietary caching technologies, solid state drives or control over critical areas such as NGINX.